HamnYce/h-blog/src/pages/blogs/reflection_week/github_reflections/github_reflection.md

 although i worry at time that i might be losing experience by not writing the scripts myself.
 I can say that I am definetly getting a feel for it.

 but as they say, experience is king! so i will aim to eventually write these scripts myself

+for foodwiz I ended up just removing everything except the source code that I had written.
+Much easier than picking files one by one.